One in three people is diagnosed with cancer in their lifetime.

 Is your relay team part of a bicycle club or school swim team?
 You can use these skills to raise funds for the American Cancer Society.
 Holda bike ride or swim race, and invite people to join.
 Ask all competitors to find sponsors for each mile they ride or lap they swim.
 Promote the event to the community and share why your team has chosen to run in Relay for Life.

 Your team wants to hold a race but is worried it will just get lost in the crowd?
-Some Relay for Life teams have started raising funds by racing hospital beds down the street like bobsleds.
+Some Relay for Life teams has started raising funds by racing hospital beds down the street like bobsleds.
 Before you begin planning for this event, your team will have to be realistic about whether you have access to beds and a road large and safe enough for this type of event.

 An out-of-the-box fundraising idea that has been around since the 1920s is the Rocking Chair Competition.
 This event is easy and different enough to get noticed.